VincentPetitPro/efrei-2023-st2-tst-prj-t/README.md

 # ST2 Software Testing Project for EFREI (2022/2023 edition)

+# WARNING: WE NEED TO BE ABLE TO SEED THE DATABASE IN ORDER TO RUN TESTS EASILY
+# THESE TESTS WILL ONLY WORK IF YOU HAVE THE CORRECT DATA ALREADY IN YOUR DATABASE

 ## Introduction

 This repository contains all the information you need to complete the